peethree/vrp/README.md

 Distance between employee and target won't be entirely accurate since it's calculated with haversine formula, but should be adequate enough given the extensive road network in my country.

-Once all the necessary information is gathered, OR-tools from google are used to calculate the optimal combination.
-Currently it searches for the least amount of kilometers (nice for the employer), but with some tweaks to the code an alternative of least amount of average kilometers for every employee should also be possible (nice for the employees).
+Once all the necessary information is gathered, OR-tools from google are used to calculate the desired computation.
+Currently it has an option that searches for the combination that leads to the least amount of kilometers travelled: "assignEmployees" and another option to get a more balanced distribution, with less strong outliers, but this will lead to an overall longer distance travelled: "assignEmployeesBalanced".

 ![](ss.png)